XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 npm run start
 ```

-To run th reference application found in `content/_code-samples/build-a-wallet/desktop-js` for this step, run:
+To run the reference application found in `content/_code-samples/build-a-wallet/desktop-js` for this step, run:

 ```console
 npm run hello